Top Tips on Environmental Mold for those with Mast Cell Activation Syndrome and Histamine Intolerance

 Beth O’Hara (00:09:31):

 Makes sense.
 There’s so many reasons because we’re living in different environments than we did 50, 60 years ago.
 Even when I was growing up, Jeff, we didn’t have Wi-Fi routers, and we didn’t have cell phones.
 But I did grow up in a house that was an old farmhouse.
 It had a dirt crawl space underneath, so I had a lot of mold exposure there.
 But I even had mold exposure in some workplaces, and many people have, especially clients that I’ve worked with they’ve had mold inspectors come in and told them that there was no mold.
-I had this in particular two[inaudible 00:10:07] clients I had in Cincinnati.
+I had this in particular two[inaudible 00:10:07] clients I had.
 I had a strong hunch that environmental mold was the problem.

 Beth O’Hara (00:10:14):

 Because I’m so sensitive, I smelled it right away.
-I actually went to their homes because they were in Cincinnati, and I had to stop after the second one, because I could smell it and it made me feel so ill, even though most people probably couldn’t detect that.
+I actually went to their homes, and I had to stop after the second one, because I could smell it and it made me feel so ill, even though most people probably couldn’t detect that.
 Can you talk to us about how to get good mold Inspection, and particularly what was the problem was people were spending 1,000, 1,500, $2,000 on mold inspectors to come in, they weren’t finding anything.
 But I could walk in and I could smell that musty smell immediately.
 What should people do to find out if there’s mold in their house, where the issue is, and what kinds of mold that they’re dealing with?

 Jeff Bookout (00:10:58):